emilyantosch/shc_pr3_vl/databases/slides_5/main.typ

 #slide[
   #heading(numbering: none)[Ternary Relationship Types]
-  - Example:
+  #text(size: 18pt)[
+    #example[
       - Manufacturers supply items for projects.
       - A manufacturer must supply at least one item.
       - An article from in-house production does not have to be supplied for a project but can be supplied for many projects.
       - A project uses at least one item.
       - An item is supplied by only one manufacturer for a project.
-  #figure(image("../assets/img/slides_05/20251003_article_supplied_manu_rev01.png"))
+    ]
+  ]
+  #figure(image("../assets/img/slides_05/20251003_article_supplied_manu_rev01.png", height: 30%))
 ]

 #slide[